dakkkob/gcp-url-uptime-checks/README.md

 # GCP Uptime Checks and Alert Policies with Terraform

-This repository contains Terraform code to set up uptime checks and alert policies for multiple websites in Google Cloud Platform (GCP).
+This repository contains Terraform code to set up uptime checks and alert policy for multiple websites in Google Cloud Platform (GCP).

 ## Files

-- `uptime_checks_alert_policies.tf`: Contains the Terraform code to create uptime check configurations and corresponding alert policies in GCP.
+- `uptime_checks_alert_policies.tf`: Contains the Terraform code to create uptime check configurations and corresponding alert policy in GCP.
 - `variables.tf`: Defines the input variables required by the Terraform code.
 - `terraform.tfvars.example`: An example of variable definitions.
 Rename to `terraform.tfvars` and update with your values before running Terraform.